ansible/ansible/docs/docsite/rst/network/user_guide/platform_junos.rst

 .. _junos_platform_options:

 ***************************************
-JUNOS Platform Options
+Junos OS Platform Options
 ***************************************

-Juniper JUNOS supports multiple connections.
+Juniper Junos OS supports multiple connections.
 This page offers details on how each connection works in Ansible 2.5 and how to use it.

 .. contents:: Topics